 [Section 14K inserted by No. 54 of 1994 s.
 16.]

 14L.
-Application to Tribunal to review Minister’s determination
+Application to State Administrative Tribunal to review Minister’s determination

 (1) An affected person may apply to the State Administrative Tribunal for a review of the Minister’s determination of the amount of compensation payable to the person if the person is aggrieved by the amount of compensation determined by the Minister under section 14K.

+[(2) repealed]

 [Section 14L inserted by No. 54 of 1994 s.
 16; amended by No. 55 of 2004 s.
 397.]

 14M.
 Agreement may be entered into despite proceedings